 For this reason, it’s a good idea to schedule specific time to check email, for example, once in the morning and once in the afternoon.
 It’s easy to spend an entire day responding to emails as and when they come into your inbox, so limiting the number of times you have your email open will avoid this inevitable outcome.

 Keeping your email program closed not only prevents notifications from popping up at the bottom of our screen, but it also prevents the temptation to multitask.
-Some say you’re more efficient if you’re multitasking and doing two things at once, but at Think Productive, we believe in monotasking, i.e. the art of doing one thing to its natural conclusion and without interruption.
+Some say you’re more efficient if you’re multitasking and doing two things at once, but at TPNA, we believe in monotasking, i.e. the art of doing one thing to its natural conclusion and without interruption.
 Monotasking helps you to feel more present in your work, more engaged, calmer and more at ease with the world around you.
-More about that here.

 Another reason email can kill our productivity is the amount of time we spend composing them.
 We are all guilty of writing long, detailed emails when dealing with an important person or new client, when often, the same thing could be said in half the space.
 Eradicate the notion that short emails are rude, and instead, remember you are more productive when you are concise.

-Since email can be such a big killer of time and productivity, it might be an idea to look into other forms of communication, for example, at Think Productive North America, we use Teams, and Whats App as an alternative to email.
+Since email can be such a big killer of time and productivity, it might be an idea to look into other forms of communication, for example, at Think Productive North America, we use Slack as an alternative to email.
 Email is great for one-to-one communication, but can break down when more people enter the conversation (think how many times you have been unnecessarily CC’d).
-Apps like Slack or Teams are much better for collaboration in terms of sharing ideas and getting feedback from multiple people at once.
+Slack is much better for collaboration in terms of sharing ideas and getting feedback from multiple people at once.
 Members can also ‘like’ and ‘react’ to your comments, as with social media networks like Facebook.

-, and email may well have contributed to this outcome, by encouraging highly unproductive extra hours in the office.
+, despite a recovering economy and email has contributed to this outcome.
 But used in the right way, email can increase productivity.
 Follow the steps mentioned in this article, and check out the email workshops we offer at Think Productive: and .

 By Emma Gibbins